jamiehenzy/CTGA_UNIX_HPC/For_loop_intro.md

 cd ~/unix_tutorial/seq_data
 touch SRR00{1..6}.fastq</code></pre>

+Examine these lines of code and think about what they will do:

   <h2>Part 1: Basic For Loop</h2>
   <pre><code>for file in *.fastq; do
   echo "Processing $file"
+done</code></pre>

+Now open nano and add as the first line:

+  <pre><code>#!/bin/bash
+done</code></pre>

+Then add the lines of code in Part 1 and give the file a title with the extension for scripts, ".sh".
+Make the script executable:

+ <pre><code>chmod +x yourfilename.sh
 done</code></pre>

   <div class="feedback">
     <strong>Expected output:</strong> One line per file, like <code>Processing SRR001.fastq</code>